-A follow up appointment will be arranged in four to six weeks time.
+A follow up appointment will be arranged for four to six weeks' time.
 It will be given to you before you go home or sent to you in the post.

-If you have any concerns after your child's discharge please telephone your private surgeon or see your GP or your nearest emergency department.
+If you have any concerns after your child's discharge please telephone your private surgeon or go to your GP or your nearest emergency department.